 The Starbucks Coffee Company is building a presence in even more countries worldwide.
 And it develops its coffee drinks sales from a variety of stores in both location and size, from small outlets to large scale premises in prestige locations, all selling a variety of Starbucks coffee beans, to go and for home brewing.

 2011 saw the relaunch of the Starbucks Coffee logo with the word ‘Coffee’ removed entirely from the logo.
-Howard Schulz has big plans to turn Starbucks Coffee company into a premium brand retailer of not just coffee.
+Howard Schulz, and his successors, have big plans to turn Starbucks Coffee company into a premium brand retailer of not just coffee.

 We’ve already seen the development of its retail sales in supermarkets with its bottled beverages, instant coffees, and music sales.
 Apparently, this is not all.
 But this is a far cry from Starbucks Coffee’s original mission…

 Begun as a small coffee bean roaster and retailer in 1971 as a joint venture between two teachers and a writer, Starbucks Coffee Company first store remains open to this day at 1912 Pike Place, and the name is still used on special edition coffee roasts.
 This early start is still commemorated in their Pike Place Roast.

 It was during these early days that the company fomented their roasting skills as they specialized in roasting quality beans that were purchased from growers, and selling them to the retail market.
 Initially, the partners were against selling any drinks in the store; and Howard Schultz who had joined the company in 1982 realized that there was a much larger market in selling prepared drinks.

 Instead they concentrated on expanding the retail sales by buying their first supplier, Peet’s; but Schultz started the coffee bar chain called Il Giornale in 1986.
 You can still see the original notion in most Starbucks stores today, as retail merchandise from coffee beans to mugs to coffee makers are all available.